 Finally, for the special arc $a_0$, which represents the total sum of the entries, we define the bounds as

-The following theorem shows that there is a one-to-one correspondence between PBMs and feasible circulations. \THEOREM Consider the circulation network defined above on the digraph $D$ with the lower and upper bounds $l$ and $u$.
+The following theorem shows that there is a one-to-one correspondence between PBMs and integer-valued feasible circulations. \begin{theorem} Consider the circulation network defined above on the digraph $D$ with the lower and upper bounds $l$ and $u$.